alexlinde/aldl-webusb/README.md

 I bought a [Howell TBI kit](https://howellefi.com/product/tbi-kit-1981-86-cj-4-2l-emissions-legal/) for my 88 Jeep YJ which included a GM 1227747 ECU.
 This pre-dates OBD2 and includes an ALDL 12-pin interface that transmits serial-ish data at 160 baud.
 While you can read the MALF codes with a paperclip, I wanted to be able to see and plot the data from the sensors to diagnose the issue and check everything was running smoothly,

 If you're in the same situation, visit https://alexlinde.github.io/aldl-webusb/ to use the tool live.
+There's a [test log file](https://github.com/alexlinde/aldl-webusb/raw/refs/heads/main/test/aldl_log_20250430_193619.json) if you want to simulate it running.

 ## Features